Setting up your users to centrally locate their important files on a server rather than their workstations can...

 - security control over critical data;

-- data integrity via backup should an employee leave the company;
+- data integrity via backup should an employee leave the company; and

 - the ability to quickly lock out access to data files should an employee leave (or be asked to leave) on less than amicable terms.